koderhtml/parallaxing/README.md

 ``` html
 <div style="height:150px;width:100%;" data-parallaxing="" data-parallaxing-img="paralax.jpg"></div>

 ```

+As you can see above you need to set data-parallaxing="" and data-parallaxing-img="paralax.jpg" and that is all.
+But to make it little bit better you can use more attributes.

+All available attributes:
+* `data-parallaxing`
+* `data-parallaxing-img`
+* `data-parallaxing-speed`
+* `data-parallaxing-bleed`

 ## License
 The MIT License (MIT)
 Copyright © 2019 Bc.
 Martin Tesař <m.tesar@koderhtml.cz>